 ONE-THIRD OF THE COMBINED WIND WAVE AND SWELL HEIGHT.

-Sunday: ENE wind around 10 kt.
-A chance of rain.
+- Sunday NW wind around 20 kt.
+Rain and snow showers likely.
 Seas 1 ft or less.

-*Notices: (1) This forecast is for a single location.
+This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

-(2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.
+The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.